Witiko/doctoral-thesis/main.md

  [60]: https://dlmf.nist.gov/LaTeXML

-In Presentation MathML, visually equivalent math formulae can receive different representations, which affects retrieval accuracy.
+In Presentation MathML, visually equivalent math formulae may receive different representations, which affects retrieval accuracy.
 Therefore, the problem of *presentation normalization* has received a lot of attention in the literature.
 [@archambault2006canonical; @formanek2012normalization; @altamimi2007more;